michaelandrefraniatte/michaelandrefraniatte/README.md

 **Intellectual Properties:**

-Source codes, Programs, designs, informations, documentations, websites, web applications, books, concepts, ideas, trademarks, visuals, and all in touch with my works are my own properties.
+Source codes, Programs, designs, informations, documentations, websites, web applications, extensions, books, concepts, ideas, trademarks, visuals, and all in touch with my works are my own properties.
 No one may copy.

 **Requirements:**